uutzinger/SEA2024/README.md

 - One piece of MDF wood particle board.
 Approximately 1/8 inch thick.
 - BOSS Laser 2436 or similar.

+### Staff Preparation
+- Staff needs to make one of the dice themselves before attempting it.
+- Computers need to have Inkscape and optionally the laserworks software installed.
+- There likely is enough scrap MDF around, but one should check and adjust maximum size of the dice accordingly.

 ## Instructions

 ## Prepare